solana-labs/example-helloworld/README.md

 ```

 NOTE For Mac users: We suggest that you install rust using the 'rustup' tool.
 Using Mac Homebrew, the command is `brew install rustup` and then `rustup-init`.
 After that, `rustc --version` should show the recent version of rust.
-See https://sourabhbajaj.com/mac-setup/Rust/
+See [Installing Rust](https://www.rust-lang.org/tools/install) for more details.

 Clone this repository into your development machine:
 ```bash